-Moccasin Bend - Handled the transfer of the Moccasin Bend property and easements to the National Park Service for the creation of the Moccasin Bend National Archaeological District.
+Moccasin Bend - Handled the transfer of the Moccasin Bend (City of Chattanooga and Hamilton County property) and easements to the National Park Service for the creation of the Moccasin Bend National Archaeological District.
 We continue to work with the National Park Service in developing a management plan for the development of the park.

 Enterprise South Industrial Park - Working as an Economic Development Partner with the Federal Government, State of Tennessee, Chattanooga Area Chamber of Commerce and the City of Chattanooga in the recruitment of Volkswagen of North America to the Enterprise South Industrial Park.
 Volkswagen has completed their North American auto assembly plant which began production May, 2011.
-The 1.8 million square foot assembly plant represents an estimated \$1 billion investment, creating 2,000 local jobs, with another 4,000 jobs being created by suppliers of whom many will locate within Enterprise South, City of Chattanooga, Hamilton County, surrounding counties and states.
-The arrival of Volkswagen of North America is projected to create a total of 14,000 jobs.
+The 1.8 million square foot assembly plant represents an estimated \$1 billion investment, creating over 3,300 local jobs, with another 4,000 jobs being created by suppliers of whom many will locate within Enterprise South, City of Chattanooga, Hamilton County, surrounding counties and states.
+The arrival of Volkswagen of North America is projected to create a total of 9,500 jobs.

 Gestamp Chattanooga LLC - As of August 2009, this company has come onboard at the Enterprise South Industrial Park, West Campus, as a Tier I supplier for Volkswagen.
 The company has international operations with corporate headquarters based in Madrid, Spain.
-They will provide undercarriage and structural components for the new Volkswagen mid-size clean diesel automobile being developed for the North American market.
-Gestamp purchased approximately 35 acres (\$35,000 per acre, \$1,225,000) at Enterprise South and investing more than \$90 million in a new manufacturing facility and equipment that will provide 230 local jobs by December, 2011.
+They are currently providing undercarriage and structural components for the new Volkswagen Passat.
+Gestamp purchased approximately 34.6 acres for \$758,980 (\$21,685 per acre) Enterprise South and invested more than \$90 million in a new manufacturing facility and equipment.
+Gestamp currently has 260 local employees and is projecting an additional 90 jobs, for a total 350 within 2012 and 2013.

-Espin Technologies, Inc.- In November of 2009, this company purchased the former Raytheon Building with eight (8) acres of land for the price of \$1,460,000 at Enterprise South Industrial Park.
-Espin is a Chattanooga grown and based corporation specializing in the manufacture and development of products in the field of nanotechnology.
+Espin Technologies, Inc. - In November of 2009, this company purchased the former Raytheon Building with eight (8) acres of land for the price of \$1,460,000 at Enterprise South Industrial Park.
+Espin is a Chattanooga grown and based high technology corporation specializing in the manufacture and development of products in the field of nanotechnology.
 Product applications are developed for use by medical, industrial and national defense.
-Espin recently received a federal grant for the development and application of Nano-Carbon Fibers.
-They currently have 23 employees and are projected to double that amount within the next three years as new products are developed.
+Espin received a federal grant for the development and application of Nano-Carbon Fibers.
+They currently have 30 employees.